AkiKonani/GMRDocumentation/guides/quester.md

 The fourth argument is the quest name.

-The fifth argument is the GMR quest type.
+The fifth argument is the GMR quest type ("Custom", "MassPickUp", "MassTurnIn", "Grinding" and maybe more).
 With the value `Custom` one can define custom quest fulfillment logic.
-Another possible value is `Grinding`.

 The sixth argument is the quest pick up X coordinate.
 Can also be set to `nil` if no pick up is required.